 The Education Resources Information Center (ERIC) is an internet-based digital library of education research and information sponsored by the Institute of Education Sciences (IES) of the U.S. Department of Education.
 ERIC provides access to bibliographic records of journal and non-journal literature from 1966 to the present.

-Jeffrey Bland’s Functional Medicine Update Database features access to the entire archive of FMU MP3 audio files, which dates to 1997.
+Jeffrey Bland’s Functional Medicine Update Database features access to the entire archive of FMU MP3 audio files, which dates from 1997-2016.
 Users may search for, download and save files for use on mobile devices.
-In addition to the MP3 archive, a searchable transcript database, also dating back to 1997, is included.
+In addition to the MP3 archive, a searchable transcript database is included.

 Films Media Group is the leading source of high-quality video and multimedia for academic, vocational and life-skills content.
 Films Media Group serves the education community through its four brands: Films for the Humanities and Sciences, Cambridge Educational, Meridian Education, and Shopware.